 Smith tells stories that omit relevant facts, including what he has previously admitted or even bragged about, and says “there’s no proof,” even when there is overwhelming evidence.
-That’s a characteristic of believers (not skeptics) and liars.
+That’s a characteristic of believers and pseudoskeptics (not genuine skeptics) and liars.
 (The real world runs on preponderance of evidence, not exactly “proof.”)

 And Oliver D. Smith acknowledged having written those articles, and a sock bragged about it.
 From his email to me:

 Someone informed me about the allegations about myself on your website.
 I’m not the person leaving messages on your website, and they read stupid.
 I have a new blog where I will cover my side of the story to Emil Kirkegaard; hopefully this post will be up in the next few days.
 The problem is explaining myself in more detail or clearing myself of other allegations, because this will take a longer period of time.
 The reason I am focusing on Kirkegaard is because he was in the newspaper headlines recently, and some journalists contacted me, and I may be of help to the UCL inquiry.
 All will be explained in my post.